wing328/r-twitter/docs/BookmarksApi.md

 Add Tweet to Bookmarks

-Adds a Tweet (ID in the body) to the requesting User's (in the path) bookmarks
+Adds a Tweet (ID in the body) to the requesting Users (in the path) bookmarks

 ### Example
 ```R